Hayagreev13/machine-learning-assesment/test/README.md

 * 0.5 - entity recognition and wrong classification
 * 1 - entity recognition and correct classification

-In the end for a given `event_title`, the score is given as (sum of scores received by the entities)/(total number of entities present).
+In the end for a given `event_title`, the overall score is given as (sum of scores received by the entities)/(total number of entities present).
+The funtional score of the label is calculated as (sum of scores received by the entities using the test function)/(total number of entities using the test function).
 The cummulative sum of all the fractions for a test category is taken as its accuracy.
 In the `test_dict`, some titles maybe repeated to check the individual functionality of the labels and repeated score are ignored while calculating overall accuracy.

-The scores for `update_db` and `clean_sentence` are either 0 for not expected output and 0.5 for expected output to avoid bias to the whole calculation.